yairelit/animals/README.md

-# 🐾 Animals Website
+# 🎧 echoWild

-This project presents a simple website for children, teaching them about animal names and how they sound in nature.
+**echoWild** is a simple interactive website for children (and nature lovers!) to explore and learn the sounds of animals and nature.
-Each animal is displayed with an image, and clicking it plays the corresponding sound, creating a fun and educational experience.
+Click on animals to hear how they sound — it's fun, educational, and relaxing.

 ---